 - A fitZone space is being created in the waiting room of a children’s clinic in Sioux Falls that features a castle-themed movement path to encourage kids to get moving.

-- When it opens this fall, Great Shots will showcase another fitZone that includes a climbing wall and interactive floor play system.
+- Great Shots showcases another fitZone that includes a climbing wall and interactive floor play system.

-Additional collaborations are in the works with Profile by Sanford, Sanford PROMISE and Sanford Family Wellness in Fargo, North Dakota.
+Additional collaborations are in the works with Sanford PROMISE and Sanford Family Wellness in Fargo, North Dakota.

 Healthy habits, healthy kids

 At its core, Fit is an investment in the future of children.

 “Recent data from the CDC indicates that 18.4% of children age 6–11 are obese.
 Rates of youth mental illness are on the rise.
 Only one in three children are active every day,” Baete said.

 “This program is part of our vision at Sanford Health to improve the human condition at every stage of life.
 When we come together to address health needs in our community, we can make a difference for our kids.
 This is a program Sanford Health can be proud of, and I hope people explore the program and share it with their friends, family and schools.
 There is really something for everyone.”

 - fitClub integrates with Minnesota physical education classes

 - Childhood exercise: How much do they need each day?

 - Quick and healthy snacks busy parents can make